RyantheKing/RyansSite/_drafts/2022-04-10-move-your-mouse-with-a-vr-headset.md

 <br><br>

 ## Unity Setup
 To get this to work we need 3 things.
 Hand tracking data being recorded on the headset, mouse control on our PC, and a bridge between the two.
 First I will discuss how I recorded hand tracking data on the Quest.
-Lucky for me,
+Lucky for me, Unity comes with a package that can detect basic hand movements using the OVRHand class.